top of page

 amenities

-Yes, we provide coffee in our dining hall and retreat facilities.
+We provide coffee in our dining hall and retreat facilities.
 Additionally, we have an on-site coffee shop "The Underground" with specialty coffee drinks.

 The Underground Hours of Operation:

-7:00-9:00am and 2:00-4:00pm daily!
+7:00-9:00am and 2:00-4:00pm daily

 On-Site: